heycomputer/ember-cli-amplify/README.md

 ember install ember-cli-amplify
 ```

-On installation the addon will automatically perform the following actions:
+On installation the addon will request confirmation to perform the following actions:

 1. Add aws-amplify to devDependencies in package.json
 2. Add ember-cli-webpack-imports to devDependencies in package.json